Marionette: Opera

-Marionettes and marionette theatre in modern times
+Modern theatre

-Marionettes are sometimes referred to as "puppets", but the term "marionettes" is more precise, distinguishing them from other forms of puppetry, such as finger, glove, rod, and shadow puppetry.
+Marionettes are sometimes referred to as puppets, but the term marionettes is more precise, distinguishing them from other forms of puppetry, such as finger, glove, rod, and shadow puppetry.

-In the UK the renaissance of Marionettes during the late 19th and early 20th century was driven by W. H. Whanslaw and Waldo Lanchester, two of the co-founders of the British Puppet and Model Theatre Guild.
+In the UK the renaissance of Marionettes during the late 19th and early 20th century was driven by Harry Whanslaw and Waldo Lanchester, two of the co-founders of the British Puppet and Model Theatre Guild.
+In 1936 Lanchester and his wife Muriel opened the Lanchester Marionette Theatre in Malvern, Worcestershire, “the only theatre in the country exclusively to be used for marionettes” at the time.
 The only purpose-built UK marionette theatre is The Harlequin Puppet Theatre (built 1958) in Rhos on Sea, North Wales, Founded by Eric Bramall FRSA and continued by Chris Somerville.
 Other theatres that occasionally perform with marionettes are the Little Angel Theatre founded by John and Lyndie Wright in Islington, London, whose first-ever show The Wild Night Of The Witches was a marionette play.
 It opened the theatre in 1961 and was revived for the 50th anniversary in 2011.
 The Norwich Puppet Theatre founded by Ray & Joan DaSilva sometimes presents marionette shows and the Puppet Theatre Barge, founded by Gren Middleton and Juliet Rogers, continues to perform using long string marionettes throughout the year.
 The barge is based in Little Venice, London during the winter months and tours to places such as Richmond Upon Thames during the summer.

 In Scotland, Dr Malcolm Knight has championed the art form and over the last 25 years, the Scottish Mask and Puppet Centre has acted as a catalyst, a lead agency, and as a resource centre for all those with an interest in mask and puppet theatre.

 In Germany, the Augsburger Puppenkiste since 1948 has produced theatrical adaptations of fairy tales and serious pieces.
 In 1953, it began producing television series with productions such as Jim Knopf und Lukas der Lokomotivführer and Urmel aus dem Eis.

 In Austria, the Salzburg Marionette Theatre was founded in 1913 by Professor Anton Aicher.
 Aicher was heavily influenced by Count Franz Pocci who founded the Munich Marionette Theatre in Germany in 1855.
 Until 2012, the Salzburg Marionette Theatre was under the artistic direction of his granddaughter, Gretl Aicher, who commented on her lasting interest in marionettes, "What then is the fascination of a life with marionettes?
 Is it the pleasure of performing?
 The appeal of mastering an 'instrument' to the point of virtuosity?
 The transformation of one's own self?
-For me, it is the process of empathizing with mind and soul, of feeling at one with music and movement that bring these much-loved creatures to life.
+For me, it is the process of empathizing with mind and soul, of feeling at one with music and movement that bring these much-loved creatures to life."
 The Salzburg Marionette Theatre performs mainly operas such as Die Fledermaus and The Magic Flute and a small number of ballets such as The Nutcracker.
 The Salzburg Marionette Theatre productions are aimed at adults although children are welcome.
 There is also a marionette theatre at Schoenbrunn Palace in Vienna.